 Perhaps the best part about buying the Wash and Dry Kit was obtaining the microfiber towel.
 Quite frankly, this thing is amazing.
 In addition to doing a very respectable job of preparing our items to be hung, the towel itself was also quick to dry.

-We were actually so impressed with the towel that we’re considering buying an extra one.
-Sadly, this solo accessory isn’t on Amazon but is on the Scrubba site for $22.95 (on sale from the normal $29.95).
+We were actually so impressed with the towel that we’ve considered buying an extra one.
+Sadly, this solo accessory isn’t on Amazon but is on the Scrubba site for $24.95 (on sale from the “normal” $29.95).
 That’s a bit steep but it may be worth it.
 If nothing else, this price point really just shows what a good value the kit is.